• How long does the process take?

 Next phase: you will need to complete (1) the Standardized Clinical Knowledge Test, and (2) the Standardized Patient Exam through a simulated patient encounter.
-It does not matter in what order to take the Test and the Exam, but you will need to successfully pass both the Test and the Exam within 6 months after you receive notice from SCA that your documents have been accepted and that you are ready to move on to that phase.
+You will have 6 months to successfully pass both the test and the exam (the 6 months begin from the day you receive notification that your documents have been accepted).
+You can take the test and exam in any order.

 • What is the application fee?

 • How much are the annual maintenance fees?

 To maintain Advanced Practice Board Certification (APBCC) status, 60 continuing education hours are required every two years.
 To maintain Board Certified Chaplain (BCC) status, 48 continuing education hours are required every two years.
 To maintain Credentialed Chaplain (CC) status, 24 continuing education hours are required every two years.

 • Is membership in SCA required?

 Yes.
-Current membership in SCA is required for certification (BCC) and credentialing (CC).
+Current membership in SCA is required for all three types of certification: APBCC, BCC, and CC.

 • Who should I contact if I have questions during the process?